koguma/boredgames/README.md

 To reduce the waiting time, bots that are as smart as me will play the game if there aren't enough players

-Play connect 4, checkers, battleship, etc... with your friends, or anyone online!

 Fully functioning engine (with valid draw, win, lose, movement etc...) with support for private and public lobbies for:

 * connect 4